I did nothing the first year

 Most plugins are free and some you can pay a one-time subscription to use them.

 I created a post here of a list of plugins you may want to add to your website to increase your website’s security from hacking and spam, help with your website’s loading speed, and SEO.

 After you have your website up and written a few posts, have them automatically saved somewhere in case you ever lose everything or are moving to a new hosting plan.

-I tried to move everything myself and gave up on trying.
-I just deleted everything and reuploaded on my new hosting plan.
+I tried to move everything myself and just gave up on trying.
+I then deleted everything and reuploaded it on my new hosting plan.

 This is one way of doing but not the most efficient because you can lose all your traffic reports or social media shares of your website and blog posts.

 I have my website saved with a WP (WordPress) plugin, and I have a copy of my blog posts saved on my website and Google Drive.

 I won’t go into details on this because I’m not a professional when it comes to legalities but having these will help keep your website and business legal.